ourbit/ourbit.github.io/_posts/2015-09-09-from-api-to-streaming-api.en.markdown

 description: "Understanding the differences between an API and a Streaming API and using streamdata.io for converting one into another without writing a single line of code"
 ---

-There are so many pros of building an *API* that exposes our application resources.
+There are so many pros on building an *API* that exposes our application resources.
 It's particularly important to achieve reducing tiers coupling to the minimum, but even better, **this allows different applications to access our resources**.
 For well designed *APIs* this will also happen in an intuitive way.
 But even the best *APIs* could be implemented in a way that the client needs to make a call every time it needs to know the state of a resource.
 For this case, the *API* will have to return the entire resource every time it's requested.
 But, wouldn't it be more efficient if the *API* only returned what has changed since the last time it was queried?
 And wouldn't it be even more efficient if the client didn't need to call the *API* to check if something changed?
 ***Streaming APIs*** (when implemented properly) try to solve exactly that.
 On this post we will see how these could be implemented and how [streamdata.io](http://streamdata.io) works in order to turn a traditional *API* into a *Streaming API*.